singarin-sole-L/Waveform-Classification-with-kNN-PCA-Data-Reduction/README.md

 - Cleaning (RENN) and reduction (CNN)
 - PCA visualization (2D) and higher‑dim projections
 - kNN vs Logistic Regression comparisons
-- Optional KD‑Tree acceleration

 ---

-## 📊 Notes
+## Notes

 - Classes are **balanced (~33% each)**, so **accuracy** is a meaningful primary metric.
 - PCA is applied **after** normalization (Z‑score).
 - Reported timings are **inference‑oriented** and depend on hardware.
-- KD‑Tree yields similar accuracy to vanilla kNN, with lower query time on reduced sets.

 ---

-## 🚀 Future Work
+## Future Work

-- Weighted kNN and metric learning (e.g., Mahalanobis / LMNN)
-- Approximate nearest neighbors (FAISS / Annoy / HNSW) for large‑scale speedups
-- t‑SNE / UMAP projections for non‑linear visualization
-- Robustness tests under synthetic noise or feature corruptions
+Future work should focus on implementing a KD-Tree in the view to speed-up the calculation of the kNN.
 ---

-## 🧑‍💻 Authors
+## Authors

 **Alexis Zawada** · **Livio Singarin‑Solé**
 University of Jean Monnet, France